-5. Using the system
+5. Using the system.

-There are several different ways to use Apogee.
+There are several different ways to use Aurora.
 First, there's manual control.
 Any combination of circuits can be set up to be purely manually controlled.
 This means that it takes just a finger moving on the screen to turn a circuit on, turn the temperature up...whatever you wish.
-To access circuits on any off the satellite units just swipe left to right or right to left and make the desired adjustments.

 Of course you may have circuits set to automatically activate when the system starts up, and these can be manually overridden as desired.
-If desired one can configure Apogee to perform basic power distribution functions without connection to a smart phone.
+If desired one can configure Aurora to perform basic power distribution functions without connection to a smart phone.

 Then there's relay control;.
-In this scenario an input is taken from a horn or high beam or any other vehicle circuit and fed into any of the 6 relay switch input terminals on the Apogee module.
+In this scenario an input is taken from a horn or high beam or any other vehicle circuit and fed into the relay switch input terminal on the Neutrino module.

-It's a simple matter to configure any number of circuits to automatically activate or deactivate based on sensing voltage (or lack of voltage) at any of the relay switch input terminals.
+It's then a simple matter to configure any number of circuits to automatically activate or deactivate based on sensing voltage (or lack of voltage) at the relay switch input terminal.